 Transfer dried beans to airtight containers and store them in a cool, dry place.
 Store unopened cans and packages of anko in a cool, dry place and transfer them to a container in the fridge when opened.
 Use within a few days.

-If you’re not using the red bean paste right away, you can transfer it to an airtight container or freezer bag and store it in the refrigerator for up to four days or in the freezer for up to two months.
+If you’re not using the red bean paste immediately, transfer it to an airtight container or freezer bag and store it in the refrigerator for up to four days or in the freezer for up to two months.
 To use it, defrost it in the fridge overnight.

 Although the taste and color will significantly differ, you can substitute azuki beans with red kidney beans, other mung beans, cannellini beans, black beans, and butter beans.

-Beans are generally loaded with fiber, protein, manganese, potassium, and complex carbs.
+Beans generally contain fiber, protein, manganese, potassium, and complex carbs.
 In addition, Azuki beans may contain up to 29 different antioxidants.

 Beans are great for gut health, as the combination of protein and soluble fiber helps slow digestion and moderate sugar uptake into the bloodstream.
 Reducing blood sugar spikes may help reduce the risk of diabetes.
-It can also contribute to weight loss as protein and fiber reduces hunger pangs and increases fullness.
+It can also contribute to weight loss as protein and fiber reduce hunger pangs and increase fullness.